sergluna/-ORM-E-Commerce-Back-End/README.md

 Creating an E-Commerce back end with Object-Relational Mapping

 ## Description
-Duilding ther back end of an e-commerce site, such as Shopify or WooCommerce, by working with Express.js, Sequalize and MySQL.
+Building the back end of an e-commerce site, such as Shopify or WooCommerce, by working with Express.js, Sequelize and MySQL.

 ---